bhm-kyndryl/Metraixbeat/Parameters.conf_ReadMe.md

 ### JSON format is matching with the Metricbeat version stored in ELKMonitoringVersion
-	Should not be changed until metraixbeat is tested for different ELK versions "ELKMonitoringVersion": "7.7.0"
+	Should not be changed until metraixbeat is tested for different ELK versions "ELKMonitoringVersion": "7.10.0"

 ### JSON format is matching with the Metricbeat version stored in ECSVersion
-	Should not be changed until metraixbeat is tested for different ECS versions "ECSVersion": "1.1.0"
+	Should not be changed until metraixbeat is tested for different ECS versions "ECSVersion": "1.5.0"

 ### Set variable for ElasticSearch server Hostname running Metricbeat config
 	Can add multiple servers for HA
 		Exemple:
-		"ELKServers": ["server00042.example.com", "server00052.example.com", "server00050.example.com", "server00053.example.com"]
+		"ElasticServers": ["server00042.example.com", "server00052.example.com", "server00050.example.com", "server00053.example.com"]
-		"ELKServers": ["server00042.example.com"]
+		"ElasticServers": ["server00042.example.com"]
-	"ELKServers": ["ELKServers"]
+	"ElasticServers": ["ELKServers"]

+### Set variable for ELK TCP port
+	"ElasticPort": "9200"

+### You will have the same configuration items for filebeat and logstash

-### Set variable for ELK web username
+### Set variable for ELK username
 	"ELKUsername": "elastic"

-### Set variable for ELK web password
+### Set variable for ELK password
 	"ELKPassword": "elastic"

-### Set variable for ELK TCP port
-	"ELKPort": "9200"

 ### Set variable for ELK HTTP protocol used
 	"ELKWebProtocol": "http"
+	or
+	"ELKWebProtocol": "https"

 ### Set variable for SSL certificate (ROOT CA) path to file (.pem was working for me) only if HTTPS is used.
-Can be concatenation of ROOT CA and INTERMEDIATE",
+Can be concatenation of ROOT CA and INTERMEDIATE
-	"ELKCertificate": "",
+	"ELKCertificate": ""

-### Set variable for the ELK index name.
+### Set variable for the Metrics index name
-	ex: 'metricbeat' will create metricbeat-7.7.0.
-Rollover should make the rest "ELKMetricIndexName": "metricbeat"
+	ex: 'metricbeat' will create metricbeat-7.10.1.
+Write alias should make the rest if configured "ElasticIndexName": "metricbeat"

-### Set variable for the ELK index name.
+### Set variable for the Logs index name
-	ex: 'filebeat' will create filebeat-7.7.0 Rollover should make the rest "ELKLogIndexName": "filebeat"
+	ex: 'filebeat' will create filebeat-7.10.1.
+Write alias should make the rest if configured "FilebeatIndexName": "filebeat"

 ### Adding DNS Suffix to hostname if not existing
 		Exemple: